JiuqingDong/PDOOD/Readme.md

 * This code is an implementation of our manuscript: Embracing Uncertainty- Efficient Tuning is a Key for Unknown Plant Disease Recognition.

 * The manuscript is currently under peer review.
-We submitted it to IEEE Transactions on Reliability.
 * Authors: Jiuqing Dong, et al.
 * We will release the complete code and complete this documentation after the article is published.
 * please refer more results in '[Result.xlsx](https://github.com/JiuqingDong/PDOOD/blob/main/Result.xlsx)'.